No Metallicity Preference in Fast Radio Burst Host Galaxies

 A plausible explanation for such SFR deficiency is that some FRB hosts are caught in a post-starburst or quenching phase, shortly after a merger-induced starburst has faded.
 In this stage, SFR drops rapidly while stellar mass and metallicity remain high.
 Local post-merger galaxies are also known to lie $\sim0.1$–$0.2$~dex below the FMR \citep[e.g.,][]{gronnow15,bustamante20}, consistent with our observed offset, although their SFR evolution is less well constrained observationally.
 This scenario naturally accounts for both the low SFRs and the retention of high stellar mass and metallicity.
 Furthermore, in this scenario, we might expect to see kinematically disturbed signatures of recent interactions, as reported in some FRB host galaxies through \HI~studies \citep{Michalowski21, hsu23,glowacki23}, and in an FRB hosted by a compact galaxy group \citep{gordon24}.

 Starburst activity triggered by galaxy mergers typically lasts and is quenched over a timescale of $\sim$100–500 Myr \citep[e.g.,][]{dimatteo07,ellison24}.
-The observed delay-time distribution of FRBs—estimated as $t^{-1.9 \pm 1.1}$ with a minimum delay of $\sim110^{+250}_{-20}$~Myr (\citealt{law24}, see also \citealt{gordon23})—is still compatible with this timescale.
-If so, FRB progenitors could form shortly after the burst episode, and the currently low SFRs of their host galaxies may reflect the rapid post-starburst decline in star formation, consistent with the required evolutionary timescale.
+The observed delay-time distribution of FRBs—estimated as $t^{-1.9 \pm 1.1}$ with a minimum delay of $\sim110^{+250}_{-20}$~Myr (\citealt{law24}, see also \citealt{gordon23})—is broadly compatible with this timescale.
+If so, FRB progenitors could form $\gtrsim100$~Myr after the burst episode, and the currently low SFRs of their host galaxies may reflect the rapid post-starburst decline in star formation, consistent with the required evolutionary timescale.
 In this scenario, FRB progenitors are created in the interaction-driven starburst phase, and a subset of them eventually produce FRBs.
-The non-negligible minimum delay time ($\sim100$--$500$~Myr) implied by this scenario is inconsistent with CCSNe, which occur shortly after star formation, and instead favors progenitor channels involving binary evolution \citep[e.g.,][]{Zhang2025} rather than prompt core-collapse supernovae, although CCSNe could still contribute in systems with shorter delays.
+Qualitatively, the non-negligible minimum delay time ($\sim100$--$500$~Myr) implied by this scenario favors progenitor channels involving binary evolution \citep[e.g., ][]{Zhang2025} rather than prompt core-collapse supernovae, although CCSNe could still contribute in systems with shorter delays.
 Additional host galaxy observations are needed to confirm this interpretation.